stackerdude/watch_edition/Installation.md

 docker-compose up
 ```

+You should now be able to view the demo Proto Watch app in your browser at http://localhost:8080

 ### Windows Docker Setup Instructions

 When installing Docker for Windows, make sure you read the installation instructions.
 Docker for Windows requires 64bit Windows 10 Pro and Microsoft Hyper-V.